 - Check the reputation of the provider

-Make sure you check your accommodation is reputable; do they have a well maintained website?
+Make sure you check your accommodation is reputable.
+Do they have a well maintained website?
 Are there adequate contact details available including phone and email?
 Can you speak to current or past residents to find out their experience?
 Is the property covered by an accreditation scheme?
-Manchester Student Homes is an independent organisation that operates an accreditation scheme covering student properties in Manchester, you can find out more here.
+Manchester Student Homes is an independent organisation that operates an accreditation scheme covering student properties in Manchester, you can find out more on their website.

 You should thoroughly read your tenancy agreement before you sign.
 Any contract you sign with a private accommodation provider is a legally binding document for a fixed term and you are financially liable for the rent for the whole term of the contract so it is important that you are certain you want the property before committing yourself.